LEO DILLION'S SOLO SF ART

 And in 1956 or 1957 van der Poel met Lionel Dillon and immediately piled him with work.
 A flood of his art suddenly began appearing in Galaxy, debuting with an astounding six illustrations for four stories in the March 1957 issue.
 The two below both come from that issue, pages 73 and 110.
 His pieces, sometimes multiples of them, would appear in the next 25 of 32 issues, each billed to "DILLON" in all caps.

 The Internet Speculative Fiction Database (ISFDB) assigns all this interior art to Leo and Diane.
 That's wrong.
 Of these 42 titles, the Dillons' own blog confirms 23 as "Leo Dillon solo work."
 The other stories are not mentioned at all.
 Those include "The Other Celia," from that first Galaxy appearance, and that's certainly solo work.
 More problematically for proper credit, none of the 1960 stories are mentioned at all in the blog.
 I don't think that indicates an end to Leo working solo, however.
 The blog entries run from 2011 to the beginning of 2014 and are in no seeming order.
-There have been fewer than a dozen posts in the almost five years since, listing other works in no chronological order.
+There have been fewer than two dozen posts in the almost eight years since, listing other works in no chronological order.
 No entries from Galaxy are marked anything other than Leo Dillon solo work.
 Given that no major stylistic changes appear in 1960, my conclusion is that Leo Dillon indeed worked solo on them all and that the haphazard Galaxy blog entries merely petered out before the poster got to 1960.

 Here is the full listing of those works, complete as I can make it.
 (Notes: Two-page entries indicate a single illustration spread across two facing pages; Galaxy went bimonthly at the start of 1959.)